ferenimedez-stab/-cccs106-projects/week2_labs/LAB2_REPORT.md

 - **GitHub repository with commit history**
     ![GitHub repository with commit history](/week2_labs/lab2_screenshots/GitHub%20Repo%20with%20commit%20history.png)

+    * Note: The latest commit is not included in the image.

 - **Local git log showing commits**
     ![Local git log showing commits](/week2_labs/lab2_screenshots/local%20git%20log%20of%20commits.png)

+    * Note: The latest commit is not included in the image.

 ### GUI Applications
 - **hello_flet.py running with all features**